trestoa/Brainfucking-IDE/README.md

 Requirements
 ------------

-For the just-use version only the Java Runtime Environment(java7!!!) is required.
+For the just-use version only the Java Runtime Environment(at least java 6) is required.
 If you download the [repo](https://github.com/kleiinnn/Brainfucking-IDE "Github repo of Brainfucking IDE") from github you´ll need the JDK(at least 1.7.*) and the JDK binary folder must be added to the Path.

 License
 -------